Our vision is of a school without barriers for deaf children.

-We are a specialized resource that supports children from Emmbrook Infant School (Foundation Stage and Key Stage One) and Emmbrook Junior School (Key Stage Two).
-The provision is an integral part of the two schools and a culture of true deaf awareness has been embedded amongst staff and adults.
+We are a specialized resource that supports children from Emmbrook Infant School and Emmbrook Junior School.
+The provision is an integral part of the two schools with a culture of inclusion and a strong focus on achievement for deaf children.

 Children are encouraged from an early age to become independent in the use of their equipment; to remove, clean and fit their hearing aids/ cochlear implants and to report difficulties.
-They are expected to take ownership of their radio aid systems and to give and collect the transmitter from teaching staff.
-Key workers perform daily listening checks on hearing aids and cochlear implants to monitor the sound quality and to enable them to recognise any changes or interference that may occur.
+Key workers perform daily listening checks on hearing aids and cochlear implants to monitor the sound quality and to enable them to recognise and respond to any changes or interference that may occur.

 What our hearing impaired pupils say about us:

 “I like Emmbrook School because we do things fairly; we follow the Golden Rules and we never give up.
 I like being deaf because I have some deaf friends and even I have some friends that are not deaf.
 I feel special being a deaf person in the school.”
 Ananya, Year 3

 “I like Emmbrook Juniors because I like to play with Freddie.
 I like work.
 I like writing.”
 Rhys, Year 3